Mid State Trail: Pennsylvania's Wildest Trail

 The MST was the first hiking trail in the United States to use metric measure.
 The second edition of the guide (1973) was completely metric.
 Metrication is a patriotic measure designed to help end our cultural isolation and ease our chronic balance of payments problems.
 Click here for more information.

 MST has grown beyond initial conceptions.
 The planned 300 series maps will start with 301 at the Mason-Dixon Line and head in proper numerical order, northward, in positive Cartesian space.
-These 300 series maps will replace the 200 series as the old maps sell out.
+These 300 series maps are replacing the 200 series as the old maps sell out.

 Mid State Trail passes State College atop the first ridge south of town.
 The borough of Everett is the largest community directly on the Trail.
-Hewitt, Williamsburg, Barree, Woolrich, Ramsey, and Blackwell also host MST.
+Hewitt, Williamsburg, Barree, Woolrich, Ramsey, Blackwell, and Nelson also host MST.
 Drab is close by.

 Mid State Trail at Cowanesque Lake passes the main street of what used to be Nelson before it was moved higher out of the inundation area.
-Future plans call for a passage through Landrus in Tioga State Forest.
+We also pass through Landrus in Tioga State Forest.

 MST is not generally an easy trail.
 The Detweiler Run valley northeast of Alan Seeger Natural Area (Huntingdon Co.) is notorious for ankle-biter rocks.
 Knee-turners are found on Jackson Trail and MST leading southwest to the Little Juniata (Huntingdon/Centre Cos.).
 Sharp boulders and knife edges obscured by uncontrollable firecherry characterize MST in SGL 97 south from Everett to PA 326 (Bedford Co.).
 Glacial mud greets hikers in the Tioga Region (Tioga Co.).